jfrog-support/groxy/README.md

 ## Groxy - A simple Gopher-powered reverse proxy ##

-Groxy is a simple reverse proxy written in Go, adapted to work with Artifactory and the Bintray Development environment.
-It can be used to proxy the Artifactory and Bintray UIs, as well as Docker V2 & V1 repositories.
+Groxy is a simple reverse proxy written in Go, adapted to work with Artifactory.
+It can be used to proxy the Artifactory UI, as well as Docker V2 & V1 repositories.

 ## Installation ##